-Incorrect power supply
+Inappropriate power supply

-Danger of explosion in potentially explosive areas if the power supply is incorrect, e.g. if alternating current is used instead of direct current.
+Danger of explosion in potentially explosive areas in case of inappropriate power supply, e.g. if alternating current is used instead of direct current.

 Connect the device in accordance with the prescribed supply and signal circuits.
 The applicable regulations can be found in the certificates or on the type plate.